 All Service Provider personnel who are reasonably expected to perform asbestos disturbing work must have documented asbestos awareness training.
 All abatement personnel must be certified.

 If the Service Provider discovers a possible asbestos disturbance or new suspect material during the project, work shall stop immediately, notify the Boeing Onsite Activity Representative to determine the next course of action.

+Soils and Remediation

+Final disposition of all soil shall conform with the Soil Management Plan and be coordinated through the Boeing Onsite Activity Representative.
+Additional coordination is required.

 Storm Water Pollution Prevention Awareness (supplement to section 5.6)